qrvey/partner-portal/v2-website/versioned_docs/version-7.2/ui-docs/datasets/datasets.md

 ### Selecting A Unique Identifier Column
 If the data in a dataset has to be refreshed using the data synchronization feature in an “append and update” mode, it is important to have a unique identifier for each record.
 The unique ID may consist of a single column or a group of columns.
 Columns that make up the unique identifier can be marked as such from the option in the dot menu for each column.
-To learn about data synchronization and the role of unique IDs in it, please see the <a href="/docs/ui-docs/datasets/data-sync" target="_blank">Data Sync</a> article.
+To learn about data synchronization and the role of unique IDs in it, please see the [Data Sync](../datasets/data-sync.md) article.

 ![datasets](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Datasets/9datasets.png#thumbnail-40)